kajal1029/Fashion-Store-Data-Analysis-Using-Excel/README.md

 * Amazon is the most popular brand having 11,016 orders in 2022.

-* March was the most profitable month having ₹1.93M sales and 2,819 Orders.
+* March was the most profitable month having ₹1.93M sale and 2,819 Orders.

 * Maharashtra holds the first position in the Top 10 States having 4,519 orders.